Career & College Resources

 Scholarships and grants may also be available through the college or university to which you are applying.
 Check with your college's admissions or financial aid office to learn more about any programs they offer and the deadlines for application.

-The first step to finding out if you and your family are eligible for need-based financial aid (grants, loans, and work-study) through the federal government is to fill out the Free Application for Federal Student Aid (FAFSA).
+The first step to finding out if you and your family are eligible for need-based financial aid (grants, loans, and work-study) through the federal government is to fill out the Free Application for Federal Student Aid (FAFSA) or download, print, complete, and return the fillable PDF for FAFSA / Dream Act Application.

 Students interested in pursuing local or national scholarships should log on to their Naviance accounts.